agathis-project/salix-arctica/README.md

 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/VUSB_regulator.PNG)

-- **VUSB** regulator use a buck-boost converter TPS6306 that allows to operate the USB-OTG port in host mode (requiring 5V).
+- **VUSB** regulator use a buck-boost converter TPS6306 that allows to operate the USB-OTG port in host mode from VSYS.

 - **V3P3 and VUSB** regulators use same IC type TPS6306 and share MSYNC3M
   signal.

+- drive (uC) **MSYNC3M** by default with a clock signal of 2.4MHz (2.2MHz to 2.6MHz) as described in 3.2.6. to allow decreasing system noise.

-- drive (uC) **MSYNC3M** HIGH to turn ON the power saving mode; this mode needs to be available for system testing to evaluate its contribution to overall performance.
+- drive (uC) **MSYNC3M** HIGH to turn ON the power saving mode; this mode needs to be available for evaluation.

-- **default: drive (uC) MSYNC3M with a 2.4MHz clock** as described in 3.2.6.
-  to allow decreasing system noise - see 3.2.6.

 - drive (uC) **EN** HIGH to turn ON the regulator.

-- **VMON** signal is monitoring the V3P3 voltage - connected to uC A/D converter.
+- **VMON** signal wired to uC A/D converter monitors the VUSB voltage.

-- use test points t69 and t65 to determine VUSB load current.
+- use test points t69 and t65 to measure VUSB load current.

 #### 3.2.6.
-Lock the switching frequency for VCORE, V1P8, V3P3 and VUSB regulators:
+Switching frequency lock for VCORE, V1P8, V3P3 and VUSB regulators:

-- VSYS power rail is shared among root and all branches in a gateway; each branch that feeding from this line may introduce noise into it; this noise needs to be limited; the worst offenders are the switching mode power supplies.
+- VSYS power rail is shared among root and all branches in a gateway; each branch feeding from this line may introduce noise into it; this noise needs to be controlled; the worst offenders are the switching mode power supplies.

 - a simple method to reduce the ripple noise is to lock the switching frequency of the SMPS regulators feeding from VSYS; this can be done using the uC to generate the switching frequency.

-- the gateway design allows to control the ripple phase to avoid peak
+- the gateway design allows to control the phase of the ripple to avoid peak
   overlapping:
-  - each branch using the PWRCLK synchronization signal should add a 47.5ns delay by using an RC circuit followed by a schmitt-trigger gate supplied from VSYS to feed the PWRCLK line of the next branch.
+  - each branch using the PWRCLK synchronization signal should add a 47.5ns delay by using an RC circuit followed by a schmitt-trigger gate supplied from VSYS to feed the PWRCLK line for the next branch.

 - use the uC to generate MSYNC3M and SYNC3M from same 12MHz internal frequency:
   - divide 12MHz by 5 to generate MSYNC3M at 2.4MHz 50% duty cycle